 - ShPP is calculated in the same way as SMP.

 Plans to extend SPL to grandparents

 SPL is to be extended to allow grandparents to take time off work.
 The system of shared grandparental leave will allow a mother to share her leave with one nominated working grandparent.
-Shared parental leave is currently limited to the mother's partner, this is due to be implemented during 2018.
+SPL is currently limited to the mother's partner.
+This is due to be implemented during 2018.

 How we can help